The WWF is run at a local level by the following offices...

 - Finland

 To bend the curve of nature loss, protecting remaining natural places will not be sufficient – we need to invest in large-scale restoration as well.
-That’s why for the last four years, WWF has been advocating for an EU Nature Restoration Law with legally-binding targets to restore Europe’s degraded ecosystems.
+After five years of advocacy and campaigning, WWF celebrates the adoption of the EU Nature Restoration Law with legally binding targets to restore Europe’s degraded ecosystems.
+It’s a historic win for Europe’s nature, climate action, and citizens!

 Following its publication, the discussion on the proposal moved to the European Parliament and Member States as part of the EU’s co-decision process.
 WWF, together with other NGOs, had been working closely with both institutions to improve the text.
 However, an unprecedented disinformation campaign led by conservative and right-wing politicians resulted in a highly politicised and polarising debate around the legislation.